-I don’t want a bootcamp style session!
 That's not my style at all.
 Gentle coaxing works better as far as I'm concerned.
 I believe in starting at a place where you feel comfortable and gradually increase the intensity as you become fitter and stronger.
-You will of course need to step outside of your comfort zone but not so much that you become stressed about your appointments with me.
+You will, of course, need to step outside of your comfort zone but not so much that you become stressed about your appointments with me.

 In short, no. Whilst there is nothing wrong with the kettlercise programme, it is very cardio based utilising light weights.
 What I teach is more strength endurance based.
 You still get the cardio but with a much higher strength element.

-No, kettlebells aren’t about building big muscles, lets leave that to the bodybuilders!
-What they will do when combined with a sensible eating plan is help create a strong lean, flexible, toned physique with real world strength and conditioning benefits.
+No, kettlebells aren’t about building big muscles, let's leave that to the bodybuilders!
+What they will do when combined with a sensible eating plan is to help create a strong lean, flexible, toned physique with real-world strength and conditioning benefits.